pennylane-hq/jean_test_front/README.md

 - Why it would be useful
 - A potential prototype implementation (feel free to work around API limitations)
 - What might be missing for you to implement it (API limitations, technical constraints)

+You are welcome and encouraged to use AI tools to assist you in completing this case study.
+To maintain transparency:

+- Please document which AI tools you utilized during the assignment
+- For each AI tool used, briefly describe:
+  - The main tasks or problems where you applied it
+  - How you validated and refined the AI-generated code

+Note: While AI can be a valuable assistant, ensure you fully understand the implemented code and can explain your technical decisions.

 ### Getting started